iZettle/sdk-ios/README.md

 ```

 - `amount` _(optional)_: The amount to be refunded from the payment (passing `nil` will refund the full amount of the original payment).
-- `reference`: The reference of the payment that is to be refunded.
+- `paymentReference`: The reference of the payment that is to be refunded.
 - `refundReference`: The reference of the refund.
 Max length 128.